pyne/pyne/docs/source/usersguide/enrichment.rst

 mass balance equations themselves are under-determined extra constraints must be emplaced.
 This turns out to be a minimization of the total material flow rate through the cascade per unit of feed [WOOD]_ [GARZA]_.
-This value, :math:`L_t/F`, may be seen as a function of the mass separtation :math:`M^*` below.
+This value, :math:`L_t/F`, may be seen as a function of the mass separation :math:`M^*` below.

 .. figure:: mstar_vs_flowrate.png
     :align: center